muirandy/tcr-java8-maven-starter/README.md

 ### Now:
   * Run Test-Commit-Revert in a terminal:
       * ./test && ./commit || ./revert
+   * Or if you're lazy, just run:
+      * ./tcr

   Stand back, watch the code you wrote fail a test, and then get reverted (thrown away)!
 You're back to where you were, with the tests all passing.